peass-ng/PEASS-ng/README.md

 The **Red** color is used for:
 - Identify processes running as root
 - Writable files in interesting directories
-- SUID files that can be used to escalate privileges (https://gtfobins.github.io/)
+- SUID binaries that can be used to escalate privileges (https://gtfobins.github.io/)
+- SUDO binaries that can be used to escalate privileges (https://gtfobins.github.io/)
 - 127.0.0.1 in netstat

 The **Green** color is used for:
-- SUID files that are very common
+- SUID common binaries (the bin was already found in other machines)
-- SGID files that are very common
+- SGID common binaries
 - Common names of users executing processes

 The **Blue** color is used for: